2011-nov02-net/ThomasProject0/Proj0XmlSerializer/README.txt

+Disregard this, this was an expiriment in getting serializating functions to compile.

-No idea why this works in this file, but not in main.
+No idea why this compiles and works, but not in main console app.
+[update]
-Okay, now it broken.
-This makes more sense.
+Okay, now its broken.
+This would appear to make more sense.